-Orangutan Tour in Tanjung Puting National Park - in Kalimantan (Indonesia Borneo) - 3 Days / 2 Nights Tour
+Orang-Utan in Tanjung Puting National Park - in Kalimantan (Indonesia Borneo)

-You will meet your guide at Pangkalan Bun Airport, then transfer by car to the National Park Headquarters in the port of Kumai and jump on board your "klotok" an traditional riverboat for a leisurely boat ride on the Sekonyer River.
+At 9am your Guide will pick you up in hotel and transfer by car to the National Park Headquarters in the port of Kumai where you board your Klotok, a traditional riverboat for a leisurely boat ride on the Sekonyer River.
 Get immersed in the sheer beauty of Tanjung Puting National Park with its nipah palm vegetation, proboscis monkeys, long tailed macaques and more.

-Depend on your arrival time check-in in hotel and having lunch or stright to Tanjung Harapan Feeding Station , where you experience your first encounter with critically endangered Orangutans.
+Today we visit the Tanjung Harapan Feeding Station , where you experience your first encounter with critically endangered Orang-Utans.
 This station whas build in the late 70's and is located on the place of the original Sekonyer village.
 It is today rehabilitation center.
 At 3pm at the feeding station you can observe the majesticaly Oranutans in there natural envairoment.
 You can also visit the Sekonyer village over the river to get an inside of the daily live of the village.
-Dinner and accommodation in comfortable Rimba Orangutan Ecolodge surrounded by rainforest on the edge of the Sekonyer river and only reachable by boat from the port in Kumai.

 Depending on your choice accommodation in comfortable Rimba Ecolodge surrounded by rain Florest on the edge of the Sekonyer River and only accessible by boat or you can also opt to stay on the Klotok (houseboat) what is a near-natural Camping experience.